 Design your emails to adapt to whatever device your readers are on.
 Use mobile-optimized templates for building your emails, and optimize for the best mobile user experience possible.
 That way you don’t miss a chance to convert a lead just because they’re on one type of device instead of another.

 Review with your team (and all stakeholders who acquire and supply names and emails to your database) that you don't purchase contact lists.

-In times of coronavirus, when face to face events are cancelled and tradeshow leads haven't dried up but are in considerable flux, it can very tempting to purchase a list just that once to inject new blood into your campaigns.
-Especially if you're in an industry where your contact list (oh hospitality, we love you and you'll be back!!) is barely limping along due to furloughs and layoffs.
+In times of tightening budgets and increased demand gen goals, it can very tempting to purchase a list just that once to inject new blood into your campaigns.
+Especially if you're in an industry where your database has undergone a transformation and not in a good way due to the pandemic.

 Don't do it.
 Trust us, we get it.
 But don't.
 It leads to unhappiness for everyone.